burcakotlu/GLANET/docs/source/instconfig.rst

 3. Java SE 8 (or higher) should be installed in your computer in order to execute GLANET.
 We suggest you to use the latest Java SE update.

-4. Perl should be installed in your computer.
+4. Strawberry Perl should be installed in your computer.

 5. During execution, GLANET makes calls to NCBI E-utilities and RSAT web service, therefore GLANET must be run an a computer with an internet connection.